The Secret Behind a Soaring Ticker

 You see, if you are a manufacturer of electronic gadgets, you earn revenue every time a device is sold.
 If you come up with a hot product that everybody wants in one year, sales could be tremendous in that year.

-But if consumers don’t want to buy the product repeatedly, and the company doesn’t come up with a hot new gadget, next year’s sales probably won’t be as good.
+But if consumers don’t want to buy the product repeatedly, and the company doesn’t come up with another hot new gadget, next year’s sales probably won’t be as good.
 Investors don’t like that kind of uncertainty.

 That concern also had an impact on Apple stock, at least for a while.
 But for the most part, Apple Inc. kept demonstrating that, even though it was a hardware device maker, its business was still recurring.